jindrichmynarz/dissertation/parts/introduction.md

 Data about demands and offers is dispersed across a multitude of web sites, including electronic marketplaces or public sector registries.
 To get a broader picture about the market one must scan through the relevant yet heterogeneous sources of data, each of which may expose a different access interface, most of which will be suitable only for humans to process.
 Therefore, *"search and matchmaking between two business parties over the current Web are still very time-consuming if [...] information from multiple sources needs to be combined to assess the relevance or execute the query"* [@Radinger2013].
-To improve this situation, the broad goal of this thesis is to contribute to defragmentation of online markets by linking the data communicated between them.
+To improve this situation, the broad goal of this dissertation is to contribute to defragmentation of online markets by linking the data communicated between them.
 Having links in between datasets on the Web that are traversable by machines may enable to query the distributed markets as a single virtual market.
 Such virtual market may facilitate supply and demand to meet in a distributed linked open data infrastructure.